25 Most Frequently Asked Questions about Red Light Therapy

 5. Q. Can I use Red Light Therapy with Retinoids [Tretinoin or Retinol]?

-Disclaimer: This is for educational purposes only—speak with a skincare professional for personalized advice.
+Disclaimer: This information is for educational purposes only—consult your skincare professional for personalized advice.

 8. Q. Is Red Light Therapy Safe for Eyes?

-Red and near infrared light can be beneficial to eye health at the correct dosing.
-Red-NIR have a positive impact on mitochondrial health and the retina is very rich in mitochondria because it is very energy demanding.
-There are several studies that support it can help with Age-related macular degeneration and improve visual acuity.
+A. Red and near infrared light can be beneficial to eye health at the correct dosing.
+Red-NIR have a positive impact on mitochondrial health.

 9. Q. Do I need to clean or wash my face before Red Light Therapy?